 This gentle, affectionate and very intelligent dog needs you.
-If you decide to welcome a miniature, medium, toy or petite Goldendoodle into your family, make sure you can give it the time and attention it deserves – and the dog will return that love to you many times over!
+If you decide to welcome a Miniature Goldendoodle into your family, make sure you can give it the time and attention it deserves – and the dog will return that love to you many times over!

 Although Goldendoodles were bred to be vigorous and avoid health issues, certain conditions can occur.